Athletics at Taylor

 At Taylor, our commitment to Christ affects every aspect of life—including how our student-athletes play the game, run the race, and finish the match.
 Taylor’s athletic success is not measured solely by points and times, but by the way our student-athletes and coaches demonstrate respect, sportsmanship, integrity, and humility on and off the field.

-Taylor Athletics now has 16 intercollegiate athletic teams—including baseball, basketball, cross country, football, golf, lacrosse, soccer, track & field, softball, and volleyball—that uphold this commitment.
+Taylor Athletics now has 16 intercollegiate athletic teams—including baseball, basketball, cheer, cross country, football, golf, lacrosse, soccer, track & field, softball, and volleyball—that uphold this commitment.
 We pray with our competition.
 We honor officials.
 We applaud our fans.
 And we strive to come out on top.

 Since 1933, when intercollegiate athletics first began at Taylor, Taylor Athletics has focused on developing student-athletes holistically—body, mind, and soul—for excellence on and off the field and for service at home and around the world.